faizalishah/Extension_To_SAFE_Approach/README.md

 # Extension_To_SAFE_Approach
-Improveing SAFE approach performance with a classification model predicting true app features
+Improvement in the SAFE approach performance with a classification model predicting true app features